!!!!!!AKC Health Foundation website!!!!!!

 Companion Family Dog

-This class is designed to help develop reliable behaviors on and off leash that will contribute to being a family dog and companion at home and in public.
-More
+This class is designed to help your dog develop reliable behaviors on and off leash that will contribute to being a family dog and companion at home and in public.
+Classes will include distractions to strengthen and proof behaviors.

 Beginning & Intermediate Obedience